Vaults

 CTV I

-CRC has applied for permits and the environmental review has begun for two initial permanent carbon capture and storage (CCS) vaults, collectively referred to as Carbon TerraVault I (CTV I), located within CRC's proposed Net Zero Industrial Park at the Elk Hills Field in Kern County.
+CRC has applied for permits and the environmental review has begun for two initial permanent carbon capture and storage (CCS) vaults, collectively referred to as Carbon TerraVault I (CTV I), located within the proposed CTV Clean Energy Park (previously Net Zero Industrial Park) at Elk Hills in Kern County, California.
 This park is a growing assemblage of emerging green projects that have — and will continue to — come to Kern County as a Carbon Management Center of Excellence in California.
 Industries are attracted not only by Elk Hills’ reservoirs, but also by a well-understood permitting path that adheres to California’s stringent environmental regulations.
 These are ideal conditions for CCS projects with companies that are leading the energy transition in California and beyond.

-In May 2023, CTV entered into a CDMA with InEnTec, Inc., to build a new renewable dimethyl ether (rDME) production facility at CRC's Net Zero Industrial Park in Kern County.
-CTV will sequester initially a minimum 100,000 MT of CO2 per annum from the InEnTec Facility in the CTV I carbon storage vault.
-CRC also entered into a CDMA with bioenergy development company Yosemite Clean Energy.
+In May 2023, CTV entered into a CDMA with InEnTec, Inc., to build a new renewable dimethyl ether (rDME) production facility at the CTV Clean Energy Park at Elk Hills.
+Under the proposal, CTV would sequester initially a minimum 100,000 MT of CO2 per annum from the InEnTec Facility in the CTV I carbon storage vault.

-In July 2023, CTV JV entered into a CDMA with Verde Clean Fuels to sequester a minimum of 100,000 metric tons of CO2 per annum at the CTV I vault from a new renewable gasoline plant to be constructed at the Net Zero Industrial Park.
+In July 2023, CTV JV entered into a CDMA with Verde Clean Fuels proposing to sequester a minimum of 100,000 metric tons of CO2 per annum at the CTV I vault from a new renewable gasoline plant that would be constructed at the CTV Clean Energy Park at Elk Hills.

 CCS projects can have immediate and long-lasting environmental, economic, and employment benefits to nearby communities.
 The Elk Hills Field is of particular focus given the ample availability of multiple depleted reservoirs.
 The rural Elk Hills oil complex spans nearly 75 square miles, with no burden on local communities, and includes more than 25,000 acres of habitat conservation lands.